We may earn commission from affiliate links →

 Velika Plaza, Omiš

-Omiš is a large town and has several sandy beaches to choose from, yet Velika Plaza is the main beach in town, making it the easiest to get to and the largest.
+Omiš is a large town with several sandy beaches to choose from, yet Velika Plaza is the main beach in the city, making it the easiest to get to and the largest.

 Bay Lovrečina, Brač